ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/operations.md

 ## Publishing Events

 To publish events and trigger subscriptions, we can use the `ITopicEventSender`.
 The `ITopicEventSender` is an abstraction for the registered event publishing provider.
-Using this abstraction allows you to seamlessly switch between subscription providers, when necessary.
+Using this abstraction allows us to seamlessly switch between subscription providers, when necessary.

-Most of the time you'll be publishing events for successful mutations.
-Therefor you can simply inject the `ITopicEventSender` into your mutations like you would with every other `Service`.
+Most of the time we'll be publishing events for successful mutations.
+Therefor we can simply inject the `ITopicEventSender` into our mutations like we would with every other `Service`.
+Of course we can not only publish events from mutations, but everywhere we have access to the `ITopicEventSender` through the DI Container.

 ```csharp
 public class Mutation